Murder suspect will hand over recordings from his Amazon Echo smart speaker

 “How is that any different from you sitting at your keyboard typing?”
 Reidenberg asked.

-The Amazon Echo became a subject of the November 2015 murder case because someone present on the night of the death recalled hearing music streaming through the device, prosecutors say.
+The Amazon Echo entered the November 2015 murder case because someone present on the night of Collins’ death allegedly recalled hearing music streaming through the device that evening.

-"It's not a murder at all.
-It's an accident," she said.
+“It’s not a murder at all.
+It’s an accident,” she said, adding that she feels calling the case against her client circumstantial would be giving it too much credit.

 Investigators contend in the affidavit there were signs of a struggle, including injuries to Collins and Bates, a broken shot glass, dried blood inside the home and indications the patio and hot tub had been hosed down before police arrived.

-Weber said the amount of water was unremarkable and nearly equal to the amount of water used in the home 12 hours earlier.
+Weber argues the amount of water was unremarkable and nearly equal to the amount of water used in the home 12 hours earlier, she said.